cabforum/servercert/docs/BR.md

 **Qualified Auditor**: A natural person or Legal Entity that meets the requirements of Section 8.3.

+**Random Value**: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.

 **Registered Domain Name**: A Domain Name that has been registered with a Domain Name Registrar.

 **Registration Authority (RA)**: Any Legal Entity that is responsible for identification and authentication of subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
 An RA may assist in the certificate application process or revocation process or both.
 When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA.